Learn How to Become a Cal/OSHA Field Inspector

 • Step 3: Interviewing for a position

-At Cal/OSHA, there are two primary job classifications for field inspectors Safety Engineers (see also Assistant Safety Engineer) and Industrial Hygienists.
-Anyone can apply, but you must meet the minimum qualifications for specific job classifications.
-Specific details about the application process and the minimum qualifications for certain job classification are described below.
-For additional information on the hiring process, please visit our How to Get a State Job webpage.
+Anyone can apply, but you must meet the minimum qualifications for specific job.
+Specific details about the application process and the minimum qualifications for certain jobs are described below.
+More information is available at the Work for Cal/OSHA webpage.

-Minimum Qualifications: Read the "Minimum Qualifications" on the Assistant Safety Engineer job specification and Associate Safety Engineer job specification to learn what classification you may qualify for and is the right fit for you.
+Read the "Minimum Qualifications" on the Junior Safety Engineer job specification, Assistant Safety Engineer job specification and Associate Safety Engineer job specification to learn what classification you may qualify for and is the right fit for you.

-Exams: To be hired for the Assistant or Associate Safety Engineer position, you must pass an exam.
-Depending on the position you would like to apply for, you must take either the Assistant Safety Engineer or Associate Safety Engineer exam.
+Exams: To be hired for the Junior, Assistant, or Associate Safety Engineer positions, you must pass an exam.
+Depending on the position you would like to apply for, you must take either the Junior, Assistant, or Associate Safety Engineer exam.
 Some job postings are accepting both Assistant Safety Engineer and Associate Safety Engineer applicants, therefore, you are encouraged to take both exams if you meet the "Minimum Qualifications".

-See a list of the Assistant Safety Engineer jobs available
+See a list of the Cal/OSHA Inspector jobs available

 Have questions?
 Want to learn more?